We are big fans of visiting aquariums as there is something so magical about seeing creatures that live under the sea.

 That being said, it didn’t faze the kids and Eliza especially examined each tank and insisted on identifying each fish she could see by using the wall plaques and Sebby insisted on singing ‘Baby Shark’ to the black tip reef sharks.

+There was also a number of aquarium canister filters that was helping fish to breath quite easily.
 In the middle of the aquarium is an underwater tropical tunnel which offers at great view of the recreated coral reef and some of the fish that would naturally reside there.

 Other displays included fish from tropical sharks and stingrays to giant lobsters, elegant seahorses to turtles and even a family of playful otters.

 We also spotted my favourite lion fish, a very colourful hermit crab and Nemo and Dory.